by: Brent Smith

 We know Ferdinand and Isabella said: “So Chris – we hear you want to sail off and discover a new world or something.”
 And Columbus said: “Nah – I thought I’d go kill some Injuns.”
 “Great Idea – here’s some cash for the trip.”

-And this week at the University of Oklahoma, a student “organization” calling themselves “Indigenize OU” is making demands that Columbus be thrown on the ash heap of history and replaced with the aforementioned “Indigenous People’s Day.”
-This “organization” actually consists of four – yes four American Indian students.
+And it continued at the University of Oklahoma, where a student “organization” calling themselves “Indigenize OU” made demands that Columbus be thrown on the ash heap of history and replaced with the aforementioned “Indigenous People’s Day.”
+This “organization” actually consisted of four – yes four American Indian students.